Sitefinity/mvc-samples/FormsMigration/README.md

 ### What will happen to my custom fields?

-By default your custom fields are migrated to TextField. in case you want to change this you can create your own custom MVC field and drag it to the forms manually.
+By default your custom fields are migrated to TextField.
+In case you want to change this you can create your own custom MVC field and drag it to the forms manually.
 Another option is to add mapping for your custom fields in the upgrade script.
 For this purpose you can edit MigrateForms.aspx.cs file:

-1. Open *MigrateForms.aspx.cs*  and find fieldMap collection in it.
+1. Open *MigrateForms.aspx.cs*  and find *fieldMap* collection in it.
 2. Add record in the collection like this:
 { typeof(*[MyCustomWebFormsField]*),  new ElementConfiguration(typeof(*[MVCFormsControllerName]*), new *[MyCustomFieldConfigurator]*()) }